twitter-archive/scala-zookeeper-client/README.markdown

     import com.twitter.zookeeper.ZooKeeperClient
     import org.apache.zookeeper.ZooKeeper

-    def zkListener(zkHandle : ZooKeeper) {
+    def zkListener(zkClient : ZooKeeperClient) {
       // use zkHandle
-      println("Internal zookeeper handle changed: %s".format(zkHandle))
+      println("Internal zookeeper handle changed: %s".format(zkClient.getHandle()))
-      // Note that zkListener will be called with a new handle whenever the Zookeeper session
+      // Note that zkListener will be called with the same ZooKeeperClient instance
-      // has expired and a new connection to the Zookeeper servers is created }
+      // whenever the Zookeeper session has expired and a new connection to the Zookeeper servers is created }

     val zk = new ZooKeeperClient("localhost:2181", zkListener _)